 By Georgine Yorgey

 Dryland crops are a common sight east of the Cascades, and cover a LOT of acreage in the Pacific Northwest – more than 5.8 million acres according to recent statistics.
 Over the last three years, a group of us at the WSU Center for Sustaining Agriculture and Natural Resources (CSANR) have had the privilege of working with more than 40 co-authors (!) from our region’s three land grant universities – WSU, University of Idaho, and Oregon State University – and from USDA Agricultural Research Service to summarize the most up-to-date scientific knowledge about our region’s dryland systems.
 That work has now been published as a book, Advances in Dryland Farming in the Inland Pacific Northwest.
 With touchstone chapters on climate considerations (which has always played a predominant role in determining what crops can be grown) and soil health, this wide-ranging book has chapters on conservation tillage systems, residue management, crop intensification and diversification, soil fertility management, soil amendments, precision agriculture, weeds, diseases, and insects, and policy.
-We invite you to explore the books many chapters online here or download the entire book as a PDF.
-If you know you will want to read this book and refer to it over time, you can also receive a free printed version as long as funds allow, by ordering here.
+We invite you to explore the books many chapters online or download the entire book as a PDF.
+If you know you will want to read this book and refer to it over time, you can also order a free printed version as long as funds allow.

 The effort to produce this book, and its printing, was made possible with the support of the USDA National Institute of Food and Agriculture through the REACCH project.
 This six-year project aimed to enhance the sustainability of Pacific Northwest cereal systems and contribute to climate change mitigation.